-- if you have requested that we invest your pension fund during the 30-day cancellation period the amount returned will be reduced if the value of the underlying investments falls before we receive your notice to cancel. - the costs associated with any third party for the purchase or sale of any assets during the cancellation period (for example, stockbroker fees for shares purchases) cannot be refunded. - any fees paid by us to your financial adviser form part of a contract between you and your financial adviser and may not be refunded as part of your cancellation with us: - any refund of these fees would need to be agreed directly with your financial adviser; and - any outstanding fees owed to your financial adviser may still be payable. - the transferring pension scheme may not accept a return of any transfer payment; if this is the case, it will be your responsibility to make arrangements for the funds to be transferred into an alternative UK registered pension scheme or recognised overseas pension scheme.
+- if you have requested that we invest your pension fund during the 30-day cancellation period the amount returned will be reduced if the value of the underlying investments falls before we receive your notice to cancel. - the costs associated with any third party for the purchase or sale of any assets during the cancellation period (for example, stockbroker fees for shares purchases) cannot be refunded.

-Making contributions to your SIPP
+- any fees paid by us to your financial adviser form part of a contract between you and your financial adviser and may not be refunded as part of your cancellation with us: - any refund of these fees would need to be agreed directly with your financial adviser; and - any outstanding fees owed to your financial adviser may still be payable. - the transferring pension scheme may not accept a return of any transfer payment; if this is the case, it will be your responsibility to make arrangements for the funds to be transferred into an alternative pension scheme.

-Can I contribute to my SIPP with you?
+Making contributions to Your Global SIPP Can I contribute to my Your Global SIPP?